bzyo/bzyo.github.io/_posts/2019-02-09-jumping-back-with-null.md

 ---
 layout: post
-title:  "not over with null"
+title:  "jumping back with null"
 ---

-# not over with null
+# jumping back with null

 While searching for buffer overflows in various software applications in an effort to better understand this type of vulnerability, I continued to come across overflows that were protected by the Structured Exception Handler (SEH) mechanism.
 For many of these, I was able to find pointers that passed all criteria (no Rebase, no ASLR, etc) that could be used in order to bypass this protection.
 However a large problem that caused me to stop developing an exploit and move on was due to the pointer’s address starting with a null byte "00" which is a bad character and not usable.